 Saitama Prefecture Local Guide Biz is a website that introduces information about Saitama Prefecture in a directory format.
 This site provides information about restaurants, stores, companies, organizations, exhibitions events, famous sightseeing spots, demonstration experiments.
 It is an information site that supports the Saitama’s local community by providing information.
+This page has been translated with the help of volunteer Haruka.
 Now, we are looking for volunteers to work with us!

 Saitama Prefecture, which celebrated its 150th anniversary in 2021, belong with the metropolitan area (Tokyo, Kanagawa, Saitama, Chiba, Ibaraki, Gunma, Tochigi, Yamanashi) and has a population of 7.35 million (2019), and it boasts the 5th largest population in Japan.
 Saitama’s GDP in fiscal 2019 was 22,739.4 billion yen in real terms, showing economic growth at an increase rate of + 0.5% compared to the previous fiscal year.
 The breakdown of the prefecture’s gross domestic product is that the manufacturing industry accounts for about 1/4 (22.7%), followed by the real estate industry (16.4%) and the wholesale / retail industry (10.7%), and these three industries are occupying half of the total production.